-Looking for a Slimming World Chicken Curry?
-Forget takeaways, this easy Chinese Chicken Curry is packed with flavour, ready in 30 minutes and totally Syn Free!
+This easy Chinese Chicken Curry is packed with flavour, easy to make and ready in 30 minutes!
 I guarantee it will become one of your favourite weekday recipes.

 Unlike Indian curries, this chicken curry recipe only needs a handful of spices and is very easy and quick to recreate at home.
 Just take a look at the recipe video and step by step tutorial.

 CHINESE CURRY SAUCE

 A lot of Chinese curry recipes contain the ever popular Mayflower Curry sauce mix which is available in Medium or Extra Hot.
 This is mixed with water to create the sauce and actually tastes pretty authentic.